ZilantRobotics/innopolis_vtol_dynamics/docs/ardupilot/README.md

 Checkout on [Cyphal HITL branch](https://github.com/PonomarevDA/ardupilot/tree/pr-uavcan-v1-hitl).

-Configure waf for your board:
+Configure waf for your board.
+For CUAVv5 it is:

 ```bash
 ./waf configure --board CUAVv5